Schedule of 28th NOI (2025)

 Clarification Requests

-During both the Online Preliminary Contest or the Final Contest, contestants may submit questions concerning any ambiguities or items needing clarification in the competition tasks.
+During both the Online Preliminary Contest and the Final Contest, contestants may submit questions concerning any ambiguities or items needing clarification in the competition tasks.
 Questions and comments must be submitted online via the CMS.
 The Scientific Committee will respond to every question submitted by the contestants during the first half of the competition.
 Since replies might take some time, contestants should continue working while waiting for the answer to their questions.

 Contestants should phrase their questions so that a yes/no answer will be meaningful.
 Questions will be answered with one of the following: